 UK-EU investment protection going forward

 The TCA will have left cross-border EU/UK investors who currently rely on the UK’s BITs with EU Member States in an uncertain position.
 Under international law, there is room for debate about whether the UK’s BITs with EU Member States remain in force.
-While the better view is that they almost certainly do, their future is uncertain, given the absence of any sign yet that the European Commission intends to drop its infringement proceeding against the UK (it remains listed here as an active case).
+While the better view is that they remain in force as a matter of international law, their future is uncertain, given the absence of any sign yet that the European Commission intends to drop its infringement proceeding against the UK (it remains listed here as an active case).

 If, however, they have been superseded by the TCA and therefore must be considered terminated, investors who previously enjoyed those protections will now enjoy much less in the way of protection than they did before.
 The absence of an ISDS mechanism or expropriation and FET standards in the TCA – both of which are routinely relied upon by investors to obtain compensation for unlawful treatment of their foreign investments – mean less favourable conditions for investors.
 In the absence of ISDS, aggrieved investors seeking to challenge host State measures will have to rely on the UK or EU to initiate State-to-State arbitration under Part Six of the TCA.
 Investors will be entitled to file amicus curiae submissions (Article INST.26(3)), which the tribunal must consider but need not address.
 With this in mind, investors reliant up to now on the UK’s BITs with EU Member States would have good reason to consider restructuring their cross-border investments through other jurisdictions in order to benefit from more fulsome investment protections.